 But the thing that was missing—the thing that Wakarusa prides itself on—was the human touch.
 A show that size reeks of being pre-planned and no longer one of a kind, something that the jam-rock scene has founded itself on.
 How can a concert be a concert if you can’t make a mistake?
 So, the buzz word for Saturday was just that: Authenticity.

-“Captain” Kirk Douglas plays guitar for The Roots Saturday during sunset.
+“Captain” Kirk Douglas plays

 This was backed up by performances earlier in the evening by some of the greatest bands on the scene, with The Roots (self-proclaimed the “hardest working band in show business”) and Ben Harper leading off for Major Lazer on the main stage.
 The Roots with seven people in their band and Ben Harper boasting six, seeing these musicians on point with each other can shift the perspective about what makes a concert what it is.
 The audience wants to see the mistakes, and revere the artists when there are none to be had.